 There are two type of tuberculosis infection: Latent TB infection, and TB disease.

-Latent tuberculosis infection is when bacteria is present in a person’s body but the immune system stops the bacteria from spreading, leaving a person with no symptoms, nor do they feel sick.
+Latent tuberculosis infection is when bacteria is present in a person’s body but the immune system stops the bacteria from spreading, leaving a person with no symptoms and without feeling sick.
 In addition, the bacteria cannot be spread to others.
 However, Latent TB infection can later develop into TB disease if left untreated.

 Tuberculosis Disease is contagious, and the individual will often feel sick and have symptoms such as night sweats, coughing and weight loss.